Xusqui/xiro/README.md

 - **admin**: full access to all resources (CRUD + deletion + reset)
 - **editor**: can create resources and can edit/delete only what they created

+### Registration and Access Flow

+1. On load, `/admin.html` checks `GET /api/admin-auth/status`.
+2. If no users exist (`setupRequired=true`), the registration form is shown to create the first account.
+3. `POST /api/admin-register` behavior:
+  - First registered user: created as `admin`, verified immediately, and logged in directly.
+  - Additional users: created as pending registration and must confirm by email.
+4. Email confirmation uses `GET /api/admin-register/confirm?token=...`.
+5. Regular access uses `POST /api/admin-login` with `username + password` (only active and verified users can log in).

 ### User Model and Ownership

 - The first registered account is automatically assigned the **admin** role.